disertus/dash_covid_visualization/README.md

 ### Observations

 **"Recovery Plateaus" during weekends**

-While the infection and fatality rates are pretty consistent throught the whole period, the "Recovery" rate is regurarely entering "plateaus" during weekends (+/- 1 day).
+While the infection and fatality rates are pretty consistent throught the whole period, the "Recovery" rate is regurarely stagnating during weekends (+/- 1 day).

 This could be caused by:
 - more people addressing hospitals during weekends (increase in number of confirmed cases?)